zeyneddinoz/tubebend/README.md

  ```
 #### 2.2- Load a specific data as a Pandas Dataframe from the experiment:

-The following option names are chosen based on the data you need.
+The following option names are chosen based on the data.

 ```python
 # Options: ['geometry_features', 'geometry_result', 'load_machine_process', 'load_sensor_process', 'movement', 'machine_setting']